 The main goal of our campus safety policies is to ensure the safest possible environment for students, faculty, and staff in order to fulfill AUP’s mission.
 It seeks to protect all members of our community from potential threats to both their physical and mental well-being and their property, and to enforce French law.

 The University complies with all applicable safety, health, and environmental regulations set by French legislation.
-The campus safety responsibilities are shared by the office of student affairs, the office of administrative services, the office of human resources, and the comité d’hygiène, de sécurité, et des conditions de travail.
+The campus safety responsibilities are shared by the University and the comité d’hygiène, de sécurité, et des conditions de travail.

 The office of student affairs is responsible for coordinating communication concerning campus safety: